Local government reorganisation and devolution

 Many of these councils have undergone the same reorganisation that Oxfordshire is about to embark on within the last 10 years.

-Three options were discussed, and these have now been worked on to form three final proposals for Oxfordshire.
+Three interim proposals were submitted to government in March.
+These have now been worked up to form three final proposals for Oxfordshire.

 1. A single unitary council for Oxfordshire – Oxfordshire Council.
 This is our preferred option.